globaleaks/whistleblowing-software/documentation/user/admin/UpgradeGuide.rst

    apt-get update && apt-get install globaleaks

-Upgrade of the Distribution Version
+Upgrade of the distribution version
 -----------------------------------
 For security and stability reasons it is recommended to not perform a distribution upgrade.